thin-edge/thin-edge.io/GOVERNANCE.md

 At the top, each invested party has their representative, who together with the others in their group have to come to conclusions together.
 These should be based on the following factors:

-- The signed off vision of the whole project
+- The vision of the whole project
-- Feasability, accounting for future technical and cultural shifts
+- Feasibility, accounting for future technical and cultural shifts
 - The health of the project going forward

 Overall, these 'project leads' should not be beholden to their respective companies, and instead to the health of the project and its community.